deletedcu/angular-demo/lectures/day-2/routing.md

 <router-outlet></router-outlet>
 ```

-You can now test the different "pages" by going to
+You can now test the different "pages" by going to:

 - http://localhost:4200/about
 - http://localhost:4200/links